Mistakes made by Palisades Exercisers.

 5. Your Body Needs a Break (Rest):

-In our fast paced society, it is easy for us to get caught up in the rat race.
+In our fast paced society, it is easy to get caught in the rat race.
 We have this place to go and we need to meet this deadline and before we know it, we end up over stressed with a nervous breakdown!
 This type of thing can help with our exercise too.

 We have these major goals to accomplish and we want them to happen right now, so, we do as much as we can as quickly as we can do it.
 Just like this approach does not work outside of the Bethesda gym, neither will it work inside of the gym.
 Rest is important.

 All of the hard work that we do in the gym is dependent upon our bodies getting enough rest.
 Research show that not only do we need somewhere b/w 7-9 hours of sleep each night, but, we also need rest within our exercise routine as well.
 Generally speaking, it is ok if you take 48 hrs. in between your weight training days.
 My recommendation is weight training 2-3 times/week and cardio activity 3-5 times/week.

 6. Bonus: Hire a professional.